BBC regrets not pulling Bob Vylan Glastonbury live stream

 “In addition, we took the decision not to make the performance available on demand.
 The team were dealing with a live situation, but with hindsight we should have pulled the stream during the performance.
 We regret this did not happen.”

-Ofcom said in its statement that the BBC “clearly has questions to answer”, adding: “We have been speaking to the BBC over the weekend and we are obtaining further information as a matter of urgency, including what procedures were in place to ensure compliance with its own editorial guidelines.”
+Ofcom said the BBC “clearly has questions to answer”, adding: “We have been speaking to the BBC over the weekend and we are obtaining further information as a matter of urgency, including what procedures were in place to ensure compliance with its own editorial guidelines.”

-Avon and Somerset Police said at the weekend that they are assessing videos of comments made by Bob Vylan and Belfast rap trio Kneecap at Glastonbury to decide whether any offences may have been committed.
+Avon and Somerset Police on Monday launched a criminal investigation into the performances of Bob Vylan and Belfast rap group Kneecap at the festival after reviewing video footage and audio recordings, with a senior detective appointed to lead it.

+A police spokesman said: “This has been recorded as a public order incident at this time while our inquiries are at an early stage.
+The investigation will be evidence-led and will closely consider all appropriate legislation, including relating to hate crimes.”.

 A member of Kneecap, who performed on the West Holts stage in the slot directly after Bob Vylan, suggested fans “start a riot” at his bandmate’s forthcoming court appearance related to a terrorism charge.